envytools/envytools/hwdocs/graph/tesla/cuda/isa.rst

 on even word address).
 In other words, short instructions usually have to be issued in pairs (the only exception is when a block starts with a short instruction on an odd word address).
 This is not a problem, as all short instructions have a long equivalent.
+Attempting to execute a non-aligned long instruction results in UNALIGNED_LONG_INSTRUCTION decode error.

 Long normal instructions can have a ``join`` or ``exit`` instruction tacked on.
 In this case, the extra instruction is executed together with the main